Introduction to optimization methods for training SciML models: Towards scalable training for SciML: Recent advances and open challenges

 \subsection{Parameter-space preconditioning}

+Parameter-space preconditioners improve optimization by modifying how parameter updates are computed, for example, by incorporating curvature information to transform the gradient direction, or by restricting updates to lower-dimensional, better-conditioned subspaces of the full parameter space.

-While established optimization techniques such as AdaGrad~\cite{duchi2011adaptive}, RMSProp~\cite{tieleman2012lecture}, and Adam~\cite{kingma2017adammethodstochasticoptimization} are computationally efficient and robust in many large-scale ML applications, their behaviour in SciML settings remains poorly understood.
+Established optimization techniques such as AdaGrad~\cite{duchi2011adaptive}, RMSProp~\cite{tieleman2012lecture}, and Adam~\cite{kingma2017adammethodstochasticoptimization} are computationally efficient and robust in many large-scale ML applications, yet their behavior in SciML settings remains poorly understood.
 In particular, recent studies have reported gradient pathologies and unexpected optimizer dynamics in stiff PDE-constrained problems, suggesting nontrivial interactions between adaptive scaling and PDE-induced spectral properties~\cite{scott2025designing}.

-Other classically used preconditioned optimization methods attempt to approximate the inverse Hessian or Fisher information matrix.
-The algorithms such as natural gradient descent~\cite{amari1998natural}, K-FAC~\cite{martens2015optimizing}, Shampoo~\cite{gupta2018shampoo}, or SOAP~\cite{vyas2024soap} maintain structured curvature approximations, often exploiting Kronecker or layerwise factorizations to remain tractable.
-However, despite their awareness of curvature, these approaches remain limited in large-scale settings due to substantial memory and computational costs~\cite {zampini2024petscml}.
+A complementary class of methods attempts to approximate the inverse Hessian or Fisher information matrix.
+Algorithms such as natural gradient descent~\cite{amari1998natural}, K-FAC~\cite{martens2015optimizing}, Shampoo~\cite{gupta2018shampoo}, SOAP~\cite{vyas2024soap}, or MUON~\cite{liu2025muon} maintain structured curvature approximations, often exploiting Kronecker or layerwise factorizations to remain tractable.
+However, due to their awareness of curvature, these approaches remain prohibitive in large-scale settings owing to substantial memory and computational overhead~\cite{zampini2024petscml}.

-Specific to SciML are the preconditioners that leverage its link with numerical linear algebra and scientific computing.
-Several recent approaches adapt large-scale preconditioning techniques from PDE solvers to DNN training, with a particular emphasis on \textit{domain-decomposition and multilevel ideas}.
+Specific to SciML are preconditioners that exploit its connections to numerical linear algebra and scientific computing.
+Several recent approaches adapt large-scale preconditioning techniques from PDE solvers to DNN training, with a particular emphasis on \textit{domain-decomposition and multilevel methods}.
 These methods provide implicit preconditioning by restricting updates to lower-dimensional, better-conditioned parameter subspaces, which is especially appealing in SciML, where parameter groups often align with physical modes or operator components.
-In domain-decomposition approaches~\cite{klawonn2024machine}, the parameter space is often partitioned into blocks (e.g., layers, channels, Fourier modes, or operator components), and optimization proceeds via additive or multiplicative Schwarz-type iterations; see, e.g.,~\cite{kopanivcakova2024enhancing, lee2026two,gu2022decomposition,amid2022locoprop,siegel2023greedy}.
-Despite the promising empirical performance of these methods, principled guidelines for constructing stable parameter decompositions and convergence guarantees in stochastic regimes remain largely absent, with several recent developments making progress in this direction~\cite{gratton2025recursive}.